 Illustrations and tables

 - All figures should be arranged to fit in either column width (8.4 cm) or page width (17.7 cm).

 - Explanations should, where possible, be placed in the legend; the drawing itself should contain a minimum of lettering which should be done in sans serif lettering, with appropriate allowance made for any reduction.
 Graph curves may be distinguished by the use of solid, pecked or dotted lines; avoid 3D effects in graphs.

 - If related diagrams are grouped to form a single figure, they should be prepared uniformly to the same scale.
 A metric scale should be included near each diagram or, alternatively, the magnification or reduction indicated in the legend and adjusted to allow for reduction in the printed size of the illustration.

-- Photographs (half-tones) should be at least 300 dpi at final size, figures that contain both half-tones and text or fine lines should be at least 500 dpi at final size, and line drawings (bitmaps) at least 1270 dpi at final size.
+- Photographs should be at least 300 dpi at final size; figures that contain both photographs and text or fine lines should be at least 500 dpi at final size, and line drawings (bitmaps) at least 1270 dpi at final size.
 Illustrations should preferably be submitted as TIF, JPG, or EPS files.
 Originals need not be submitted initially, but only when requested after acceptance for publication.

 - Tables should be set out on separate pages, numbered in Arabic numerals and given a concise heading.
 All captions should be self-explanatory and should include a key to any symbols used.

 - One set of digital proofs will be sent to the author, which should be returned, duly corrected, with the least possible delay.